GistOnionWei/libercoin_dev/doc/zmq.md

 ## Remarks

-From the perspective of nixd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into nixd directly.
+From the perspective of libercoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into libercoind directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it